 The Catalyzed Emissions Reduction Framework

-The Catalyzed Emissions Reduction Framework will quantify the climate value of investments that help scale technologies critical to a net-zero future.
-By creating a framework and a tool to use it, individuals, companies, and governments will be able to assess their climate impact and receive credit for investing in activities that will eliminate the sources of emissions permanently and over the long term.
-Establishing clear, quality metrics for these types of investments is a critical step toward funding technologies in an effective and efficient way.
+The Catalyzed Emissions Reduction Framework (CERF) quantifies the climate value of investments that help scale technologies critical to a net-zero future.
+Individuals, companies, and governments will be able to use the framework and tool to assess their climate impact and receive recognition for investing in activities that will eliminate the sources of emissions permanently and over the long term.
+Establishing clear, high-quality metrics for these types of investments is a critical step toward funding technologies in an effective and efficient way.

 A Framework for Progress

-Over the coming months, we’re proud to work with CDP to build this powerful tool.
-We want it to be possible for anyone to go online and put their dollars toward the critical climate technologies.
-Check out a preview below of how the Catalyzed Emissions Reduction Framework could make a new stage of climate progress possible.
+We are proud to work with CDP to build this powerful tool which will enable anyone to contribute toward critical climate technologies.
+Check out a preview below of how the Catalyzed Emissions Reduction Framework makes a new stage of climate leadership possible.

 Learn more about the Catalyzed Emissions Reduction Framework.